-Are you one of those people who never know what to say to the waiter at the restaurant who asks for your approval before serving the wine to your family?
-Here is an article that is made for you!
-We offer you some tips to learn how to taste a wine and whether it is good to taste.
-Of course it will take a little practice before you can impress the audience, but it's not the most difficult part of the job! 😉
+Are you one of those people who never know what to say to the waiter at the restaurant who asks for your approval before serving the wine to your loved ones?
+Here's an article that's made for you!
+We offer you some tips on how to learn how to taste a wine and how to know if it is good for tasting.
+Of course you'll need a little practice before you can impress the audience, but that's not the hardest part of the job! ????

-You want to know if a wine is good for tasting: this means that you have to differentiate between bad wine and wine you don't like.
-We must therefore be objective.
-Of course, this does not exclude that you may not like what others consider to be a good wine.
-Also, you must mobilize all your senses, with of course a predilection for taste.
-Indeed, to be ready to enjoy a wine, you must not have consumed any food with a strong taste before tasting.
-Once you are ready to taste, you can start following my following steps: the tasting begins with the visual, then it becomes olfactory and finally gustatory.
+You want to learn how to tell if a wine is good to taste: this implies that you have to differentiate between bad wine and wine you don't like.
+It is therefore necessary to be objective.
+Of course, this does not exclude the possibility that you may not like what others consider to be good wine.
+Also, you have to mobilize all your senses, with of course a predilection for taste.
+Indeed, to be willing to appreciate a wine, you must not have consumed any food with a strong taste before tasting it.
+Once you are ready to taste, you can start following my next steps: the tasting first goes through the visual, then it becomes olfactory and finally gustative.

 A quality wine will regularly have an intense and brilliant colour.
-The colour of the wine is also an indicator for its age: for a red wine, the more the hue pulls towards the orange-red "brick", the older the vintage will be; if it is clear and draws on a purple colour, it is younger.
-Attention the color varies mainly also thanks to the grape varieties used.
-Anthocyanins (the pigments that give colour) are found in the skin of the grape.
-As far as white wine is concerned, the older it gets, the more it tends towards a golden yellow colour.
-It is up to you to decide if the wine should have spent more time in the cellar.
+The colour of the wine is also an indicator of its age: for a red wine, the more the tint tends towards a brick-orange red, the older the vintage will be; if it is clear and has a violet colour, it is younger.
+Attention the color varies essentially also thanks to the type of vines used.
+The anthocyanins (the pigments that give the colour) are found in the skin of the grape.
+As far as white wine is concerned, the older it gets, the more it tends towards golden yellow.
+It is up to you to judge whether the wine would have deserved to spend more time in the cellar.

-Wine is also tasted through its smell, you can start to judge it only by the fragrances it gives off.
+Wine can also be tasted through its smell, you can start to judge it only by the fragrances it gives off.

 Then comes the moment when you taste the wine.
 To be considered good, a wine must be balanced.
-During the first (alcoholic) fermentation in the vinification, the sugars contained in the grapes are transformed into alcohol.
+During the first (alcoholic) fermentation in the winemaking process, the sugars contained in the grapes are transformed into alcohol.
 It is therefore necessary to carefully control this stage in the production process in order not to have a wine that is too alcoholic or sweet at the end.
-The winegrowers therefore work on the balance between sugar, fruit and acidity to keep the product fresh.
+The winemakers therefore work on the balance between sugar, fruit and acidity to keep the product fresh.

-For white wines it is different, there are different styles of white wines recognizable according to the quantity of sugars contained: Dry, semi-dry, sweet, mellow, sweet.
-In any case, we are always looking for a balance between sugar and acidity, neither of which should take precedence over the other in order to maintain harmony in the mouth.
+For white wines it is different, there are different styles of white wines recognizable according to the amount of sugars contained: Dry, semi-dry, sweet, mellow, syrupy.
+In all cases, the balance between sugar and acidity is always sought; neither of the two must take precedence over the other in order to maintain harmony in the mouth.

 Marie Lecrosnier-Wittkowsky (for Les Grappes)